-In 1818 the Crown sold the Royal Forest to John Knight but the outgoing warden, Sir Thomas Acland, fortunately took 30 of the ponies and founded the Acland Herd, (now known as the Anchor Herd), whose
+In 1818 the Crown sold the Royal Forest to John Knight but the outgoing warden, Sir Thomas Acland, fortunately took 30 of the ponies and founded the Acland Herd (now known as the Anchor Herd).

 The Exmoor Pony Society was founded in 1921 at The Lion Inn in Dulverton by breeders concerned that Exmoor ponies should not risk being sacrificed to fashion or improvements and to protect the foundation herds.
 Several years were spent with highly experienced breeders inspecting ponies for acceptance into the Stud Book as foundation stock.

-The pony herds had a very rough time during war years due to absent owners, moorland gates left open, trigger happy troops and butchers using them for a meat source during rationing.
-As if all this were not enough, the war years were followed, in 1947, by one of the most severe winters ever recorded.
+The pony herds had a very rough time during war years due to absent owners, moorland gates being left open, trigger happy troops and butchers using them for a meat source during rationing.
+As if all this were not enough, the war years were followed, in 1947, with one of the most severe winters ever recorded.

 Thanks largely to the post-war efforts of Mary Etherington, a keen supporter of the breed, cattle grids gradually replaced the gates and the boundaries to the commons were secured.
 In 1946 only about 50 ponies remained and only 6 pure-bred filly foals were registered for the whole of Exmoor.
 However, again thanks to the efforts of Mary and a few other dedicated breeders, the numbers gradually grew and have continued to increase steadily.
 Figures now stand at around 3,000 ponies worldwide.